 Save money by shopping smarter

 Starting early means you’ll have a lot of time to keep an eye out for the best deals.
-No one on your list will appreciate a gift more just because you had to spend additional money on it, so why should you?
+The people on your list will not appreciate a gift more just because you had to spend additional money on it, so why should you?

 Gerstley suggests maximizing your dollars to work in your favor by purchasing on-sale items now instead of later.
 “Perhaps you can snag a deal in November for a gift you’re planning on buying anyway,” she says.
 “Look through your holiday expense plan and estimate when you want to make each of the purchases.”

 Natasha Rachel Smith, financial expert at TopCashBack, provided us with some tips for saving:

 Shop smartly.
 Do research prior to going shopping.
 Identify the items you need to buy, then head online and check where you can score them at the cheapest price.
 It is senseless to pay more for the same item at a different store.

 When shopping online, make sure you get free shipping.
 Competition online is fierce during the holiday season, so plenty of retailers will be offering free shipping that you can use to your advantage.
 Remember, every dollar counts when budgeting.

 Shop for deals on Groupon.
 Groupon has awesome deals – at least 50% off the standard price – on goods, pampering, and local experiences.
 Providing someone with an experience or service can be cheaper than a traditional gift.
 Consider shopping for discount massages or tickets to a concert, show, or museum.

 Use cashback sites.
 In addition to shopping during sales, use a cashback rebate site to stack savings … Cashback sites have holiday sales too, including double cashback days, so keep your eyes peeled for additional shopping incentives to sweeten the savings.